 Switch to Key Authentication and Disable Passwords

 Generate a key pair on your local machine.
-Ed25519 is recommended — shorter keys with equivalent or better security than RSA.
+Ed25519 is recommended — NIST approved it in FIPS 186-5 as a standard signature algorithm.
+Shorter keys with equivalent or better security than RSA.

 ssh-keygen -t ed25519 -C "deploy@myserver"